pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_3/index.md

 ### 1.1 Create directory folders

-I will host data within the hardrive of the system in a folder called `data` .
-If you want to store your movies and tv shows in a separate hardrive, the process is the same - you just have to mount the it (google this) and replace the `your_user_homepath` for the hard drive path.
+I will host data within the hardrive of the system in a folder called `data`.

+If you want to store your movies and tv shows in a separate hardrive, the process is the same - you just have to mount the it (google this) and replace the `your_user_homepath/data` for the hard drive path.

 ```
 # Set one folder for data and other for the app config